elkouhen/opa-repo/POLICIES-K8S.md

 [[ REGO CODE ]]
 ```

-### Policy Use
+### Policy Usage

-The use of a policy is achieved by creating and deploying a Gatekeeper constraint
-* The constraint apply the constraint template to a set of Kubernetes resources and apis.
+The use of a policy is achieved by creating and deploying a Gatekeeper constraint.
+The constraint apply the constraint template to a set of Kubernetes resources and apis.

 ```yaml
 apiVersion: constraints.gatekeeper.sh/v1beta1